What is rye and what is it used for?

 Characteristics of rye bread

-These taste qualities, in addition to its nutritional value, have made the popularity of rye bread grow and its consumption is spreading in more countries.
+These taste qualities, in addition to its nutritional value, have caused the popularity of rye bread to grow and its consumption to spread in more and more countries.

 Rye bread properties

 - It stays soft for longer.
 It contains more fiber and part of it is soluble, which allows water to be retained in the food for longer.